rpbeukes/ApolloAppWithNetlify/README.md

 ```

 ### Proxy issues
-* `setupProxy.ts` is there but I could not get it to work when typescript format
+* `setupProxy.ts` is there but I could not get it to work
 * Instead, I ran `tsc` (ts compiler) and copy the js file to my `./src` folder
 * Seems by doing that `react-scripts start` did it's magic (I guess).